Links to Selected Internet Resources

 Idis Pharmaceuticals has a managed access program that is intended to help patients who have run out of treatment options in their own countries.
 Through this program, patients can access treatments that are still in development and may or not ever be approved but may have medicinal value for a vary small population.
 They also address access to drugs that have been approved in one country but not another, are an alternative to a discontinued drug, are used off-label in some countries, or are experiencing serious shortages.

 For Financial and/or Legal Help: Before you know whether you need financial help, you'll want to go to the website for the American Society of Clinical Oncology, which provides a valuable list of questions to ask in order to learn about the various cost factors associated with a particular diagnosis and treatment.
 Once you've done that, resources for gaining financial or legal help are available on the ASCO site (including a list of potential financial and legal resources), but specific additional links include:

 Individual pharmaceutical company Patient Assistance Programs.

 Ask your oncologist for information that will allow you to apply for financial aid, or at least find out the name of the maker of the preferred drug for your treatment.

-. . . offers an online aplication for patients, providers, certified counselors, and laboratories to get financial help paying a portion of the costs for genetic testing to help determine whether a cancer diagnosis is heredetary.
-Applications must have a referral and applications must be submitted prior to sending blood samp'[les to the lab.
+. . . offers an online aplication for patients, providers, certified counselors, and laboratories to get financial help paying a portion of the costs for genetic testing to help determine whether a cancer diagnosis is hereditary.
+Applications must have a referral and must be submitted prior to sending blood samples to the lab.
 More information is available at 508-630-2242, 9 am - 5 pm EST, Monday through Friday.